Low Carb Cauliflower Rice Jambalaya

 There are many styles of jambalaya out there, two of the primary ones being Cajun and Creole style jambalaya.

-The primary distinction between the two style being the presence of tomatoes which are found in a creole style jambalaya AKA. “red” jambalaya.
+The main distinction between the two style being the presence of tomatoes which are found in a creole style jambalaya AKA. “red” jambalaya.

 This low carb cauliflower rice jambalaya more closely resembles a creole, red jambalaya.